 Be sure to review each influencers channel content to ensure they do not promote over-consumption (drinking games, binge drinking, getting "drunk", etc.) or showcase illegal actions (drinking and driving, providing alcohol to minors, etc.).

 While you may be an expert on alcohol marketing regulations, many influencers are not.
-To ensure that creators produce and publish content that’s compliant, you may need to train them prior to campaign launch.
+To ensure that creators produce and publish content that’s compliant, you may need to train them prior to the campaign launch.
 At Carusele, we provide all our influencers with a Welcome Packet that includes everything they need to know about a campaign, including a special appendix designed to address alcohol marketing guidelines (see example below).
 Additionally, it's also important to reinforce standard FTC social media guidelines.

 - No one who is or appears to be under the age of 21 can be present in images showing alcoholic beverages.
 Furthermore, anyone who may be interpreted as a likely consumer of the alcohol in imagery must be and appear to be older than 25.